ABC's Brian Ross on Wednesday investigated a subject that has been skipped by

 A transcript of the July 15 segment, which aired at 7:16am, follows:

 CHRIS CUOMO: We now have an investigation for you into your Social Security Agency.
 And we're told it is on the brink of financial ruin.
 But, you would never know it from a recent luxurious retreat paid for by your tax dollars.
 ABC's chief investigative correspondent Brian Ross joins us with the story.
-Good morning, Brian.-Scott Whitlock is a news analyst for the Media Research Center.
+Good morning, Brian.

 BRIAN ROSS: Good morning, Chris.
 Well, huge, government bailouts didn't stop the big banks and Wall Street firms from sending their executives to fancy, four star resorts.
 And they haven't stopped a broke government agency from doing the same.
 In this case, it is the Social Security Administration, expected to be insolvent in less than 30 years, unless taxes are raised substantially.
 But, there was no sense of financial crisis when almost 700 Social Security executives gathered here last week at the Arizona Biltmore in Phoenix.